An Overview of the OJ Simpson Murder Trial, the Trial of the Century

 About the Murders

 Upon giving him the option to turn himself in, he did not report to the police station as notified.
 Still, he assembled a team of high-profile lawyers, including his close friend Robert Kardashian.
 They addressed the media with a public note from Simpson himself.

 About the Trial

-The prosecutors used the DNA evidence found in the bloody footprints, hair samples, and different clothing articles at the crime scene and from his home.
+The prosecutors used the DNA evidence found in the bloody footprints, hair samples, and clothing articles at the crime scene and from his home.
 To prepare for his defense, the former athlete brought together a formidable legal team, including Robert Shapiro, F. Lee Bailey, Johnnie Cochran, and Alan Dershowitz.

 Simpson Arrested Again

 In 2007, Simpson was arrested on six charges of assault, conspiracy, burglary, and robbery.
 With an initial bail bond set at $125,000, the football player-turned-actor pleaded not guilty to the charges of assault, theft, and kidnapping.
 His bail amount was doubled in January 2008.

-In July 2013, he received parole for some of the charges levied in 2008, but other charges are still in place.
+In July 2013, he received parole for some of the charges levied in 2008, but others are still in place.
 The “Juice” remained in prison until October 1, 2017.

 New Book By Private Investigator Bill Dear Claims that O.J.
 Simpson is Not Guilty